Companies like Transocean have used EQHO to help train their global workforce. So can you.

 On completion of localizing FineReader9 into Thai, EQHO localized FineReader, PDF Transformer, FlexiCapture, Recognition Server and Lingvo Mobile products into European and Asian languages including: Vietnamese, Korean, Simplified Chinese, Japanese, Brazilian Portuguese, Dutch, Swedish, Greek and Lithuanian

-EQHO’s centralized production model gave the client an end-to-end solution, from consultancy through to final implementation.
+EQHO’s centralized production model gave the client an end-to-end solution, from consultancy through to the final implementation.
 ABBYY benefited from engaging EQHO in the following distinct ways:

 Sensible – instead of moving forward with all languages simultaneously, a controlled pilot in Thai, this enabled ABBYY to properly evaluate EQHO’s capabilities and processes prior to moving forward with other top-tier languages